~/strait-watch LIVE --:--:-- apps ← about me

 IMF PortWatch ↗

 A shipping chokepoint is a narrow stretch of water that almost every ship between two regions has to pass through.
-Seven of them carry the bulk of global seaborne trade.
+Ten of them carry the bulk of global seaborne trade.
 When transits at a chokepoint drop sharply — a grounding, a drought, an attack, a blockade — the rest of the world feels it within days: empty shelves, fuel spikes, container rates doubling.
 This dashboard shows how many ships are crossing each one today, vs the 12-month normal, plus a plain-English status and a 30-day trend.
 Click any chokepoint to expand.

 // GLOBAL SNAPSHOT